berkaygediz/SpanRC/README.md

 ### License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3, GNU LGPLv3 & Mozilla Public License Version 2.0.